minio/minio-go/docs/API.md

 <a name="DeleteBucketNotification"></a>
 ### DeleteBucketNotification(bucketName string) error

-Remove all bucket notifications from a bucket
+Remove all configured bucket notifications on a bucket.

 __Parameters__